inside

 • Acquisition and installation are comparatively cheap, as there are no additional development costs for the heat source (such as a deep borehole).

-• Installation is flexible and can be indoors or outdoors.
+• Installation is flexible and can take place indoors or outdoors.

 • Only a small amount of maintenance is required.